 Learning to Cook Dinner for Julia Child

-I once had a chance to cook dinner for Julia Child, and it was pretty nerve-wracking, but not only for the reasons you’d expect.
+I once had a chance to cook dinner for Julia Child, and it was pretty nerve-racking, but not only for the reasons you’d expect.
 At the time, I was trying to get my first job in a professional kitchen.

 In 1975, I left graduate school to become a writer.
 Because I wrote like an academic, though, my writing career began failing spectacularly almost as soon as it started.
 There followed jobs as a crewman on a commercial fishing boat (a line trawler out of Marblehead), as a surgical attendant in a pediatric hospital, as a night desk clerk at the Harvard Club of Boston (where I was fired for sleeping on the job), and as a security guard at Boston’s Logan Airport, babysitting at night for Boeing 747 freighters that had gold, platinum, or other kinds of valuable cargo aboard.